• Skip to main content

 Common Element #1: Insight.

-An insight is described as the joining together of two or more pieces of information or data in a unique way to come up with a new approach, new product, new service or new solution.
-Insights come from the ability to wade through the waves of input we receive each day and mentally connect the dots in new and creative ways.
+An insight is the unique combination of two or more pieces of information or data that creates a new approach, product, service, or solution.
+Insights come from the ability to wade through the waves of input we receive daily and mentally connect the dots in new and creative ways.

-Prolific inventor James Dyson built his billion-dollar business through insights on what frustrated people.
+Prolific inventor James Dyson built his billion-dollar business through insights into what frustrated people.
 His first significant invention–the Ballbarrow–was a wheelbarrow that used a ball instead of a wheel.
-This insight came from the frustration people had with the wheels getting stuck in the mud and rendered useless.
+This insight came from people’s frustration with the wheels getting stuck in the mud and rendered useless.

-Innovation, simply defined as “creating new value for customers,” begins with an insight.
-The insight often centers on a solution to a problem or way to fulfill an unmet need of a customer.
+Innovation, defined as “creating new value for customers,” begins with an insight.
+The insight often centers on a solution to a problem or a way to fulfill a customer’s unmet need.
 To create new value, you need an insight.

-Business strategy is defined as the intelligent allocation of limited resources through a unique system of activity to outperform the competition in serving customers.
+Business strategy is the intelligent allocation of limited resources through a unique activity system to outperform the competition in serving customers.

 The only way to truly “intelligently” allocate resources is to have insight into how your product or service provides value to customers in ways that are superior to competitive offerings.